Course Outline

 Specific requirements

 You will be required to undertake field studies during this course.
 When conducting fieldwork you will need to wear covered footwear, hat, long-sleeved shirt and long trousers for field safety.
 Accommodation and travel costs will be covered.
-Details of management and costs for food will be set out at the beginning of the semester.
+Details of management and costs for food will be set out at the beginning of the trimester.
 Discuss any financial hardship that might be associated with the field studies with the Course Coordinator.

 How are risks managed in this course?